-What are the signs of Hip Dysplasia?
-What makes this even more challenging is the fact that hip dysplasia is rarely painful to babies and may not be detected until baby is walking, or later.
-Therefore it is important not to restrict nor stretch out your baby’s hips as that can deform the hip socket.
+What makes this even more challenging is the fact that hip dysplasia is rarely painful for babies.
+It may not be detected until your baby is walking, or later.
+Therefore it is important not to restrict nor stretch out your baby’s hips, as that can deform the hip socket.
 Although the risk of hip dysplasia or dislocation is greatest in the first few months, if left untreated, the result may only appear in the form of painful arthritis in adulthood.

 The A, B, C and “M” of Hip Dysplasia

 This drawing demonstrates a baby carrier that allows for healthy hip positioning.
 The baby’s thighs are spread around the mother’s torso.
 Their hips are bent so the knees are slightly higher than the buttocks with the thighs supported, and outlined in an “M” sign.